wp-plugins/postaffiliatepro/readme.txt

 * no special requirements, just overwrite plugin files.
 All should work.

 == Arbitrary section ==

+Now for form generation purposes php libraby htmlForm from http://stefangabos.blogspot.com/ is used.

 If you have any thoughts how to make this plugin better, do not hasitate to leave your ideas in plugin forum.